-- 1. Participate in 2021 CITES Animals, Joint Plants and Animals and, Standing Committee meetings as needed. - 2.
-Help drive action on wildlife conservation through continued engagement in the discussions around the 2021 CBD CoP15 and development of the Post-2020 Biodiversity Framework (GBF). - 3.
+- 1. Participate in 2021 and 2022 CITES Animals, Joint Plants and Animals and, Standing Committee meetings as needed. - 2.
+Help drive action on wildlife conservation through continued engagement in the discussions around the 2022 CBD CoP15 and development of the final Post-2020 Biodiversity Framework (GBF) including helping ensure GBF targets maintain support of sustainable use and trade and livelihoods. - 3.
 Support engagement with the CBD's Advisory Committee on Subnational Governments. - 4.
 Help guide the IUCN U.S. Committee as a member of the Executive Committee. - 5.
-Engage on issues at the 2021 Trilateral Wildlife Committee. - 6.
+Engage on issues at the 2022 Trilateral Wildlife Committee. - 6.
 Follow and actively engage in IUCN conversations around wildlife trade and consumption including developing emergency motions. - 7.
-Ensure GBF targets maintain support of sustainable use and trade and livelihoods. - 8.
-Follow and engage as needed in WHO's One Health approach. - 9.
-Continue to engage in the IUCN motions process and cooperate with partners to understand each other's positions and support coordinated action where appropriate. - 10.
-Consider what we need (e.g., a new treaty) to address biodiversity, wildlife health, human health or what is being called the One Health approach. - 11.
-Engage with partners on cross border conservation issues as needed. - 12.
-Engage a subset of Committee members to develop a policy brief for state and local levels about proposed trophy hunting bans. - 13.
-Engage with other AFWA staff on policy and legislation around pandemics and wildlife use, trade and consumption. - 14.
-Engage with USFWS's Mesoamerican initiative as appropriate. - 15.
-Support Southern Wings and seek to engage new financial partners. - 16.
-Engage with WHSRN, America's Flyway Framework, and the related flyway investment strategies. - 17.
-Engage with the CWDC and other Canadian partners on the conventions, treaties and initiatives. - 18.
-Attend the Joint Management Committee meeting if it occurs. - 19.
-Communicate IR Committee issues to other Committees and AFWA members via the AFWA Communications Strategy in cooperation with Patty Allen.
+Follow and engage as needed in WHO's One Health approach. - 8.
+Continue to engage in the IUCN motions process and cooperate with partners to understand each other's positions and support coordinated action where appropriate. - 9.
+Consider what we need (e.g., a new treaty) to address biodiversity, wildlife health, human health or what is being called the One Health approach. - 10.
+Engage with partners on cross border conservation issues as needed. - 11.
+Engage with other AFWA staff on policy and legislation around pandemics and wildlife use, trade and consumption, as needed. - 12.
+Engage with USFWS's Mesoamerican initiative as appropriate. - 13.
+Support Southern Wings and seek to engage new financial partners. - 14.
+Engage with WHSRN, America's Flyway Framework, and the related flyway investment strategies. - 15.
+Engage with the CWDC and other Canadian partners on the conventions, treaties and initiatives. - 16.
+Attend the Joint Management Committee meeting if it occurs. - 17.
+Communicate IR Committee issues to other Committees and AFWA members via the AFWA Communications Strategy in cooperation with Patty Allen. - 18.
+Consider participating in other sustainable use related 2021 events and meetings as resources allow.

 Comments:

 Workgroup Work Plan

-Date: September 2020
+Date: September 2021

 Workgroup Name: CITES Technical Work Group

 Members: Staff: Deb Hahn

 Mike Bednarski - Northeast Association of Fish and Wildlife Agencies

 Carolyn Caldwell - Midwest Association of Fish and Wildlife Agencies

 Buddy Baker - Southeastern Association of Fish and Wildlife Agencies

-Jim deVos - Western Association of Fish and Wildlife Agencies
+Stewart Liley - Western Association of Fish and Wildlife Agencies